TinyTapeout/tinytapeout_www/content/digital_design/puzzle_padlock_seq/_index.en.md

 For example, using FSMs we could design a basic circuit that becomes active while an input is 1 and remains active until the input goes to 0.
 To describe this with state machies, we could say that if the circuit is in State 0 (S0) and the input is 1, then it will proceed to State 1 (S1).
 While the input is 1, the circuit remains in S1.
 Once the input goes to 0, the circuit then returns to S0.

-Using state diagrams, the FSM would look like this:
+FSMs can be explained pictorally using state diagrams like this:

 {{< mermaid >}}
 stateDiagram-v2